 Precariat: a class of people who live just above the poverty line when, according to their professional experience or training, they should be well above it, somewhere along the spectrum we know as the middle class.”

 To Black America, even though the word may be unfamiliar, the concept behind the precariat is an old and familiar one.
-African Americans are this nation’s original precariat, since before our nation was founded, through Emancipation, Reconstruction, all the way through the Civil Rights movements of the 60’s, 70’s to today’s Black Lives Matter.
+African Americans are this nation’s original precariat, certainly through Emancipation, Reconstruction, and all the way through the Civil Rights movements of the 60’s, 70’s to today’s Black Lives Matter.
 The history of the Black precariat is hundreds of years old.
-Blacks have always suffered more when the nation falters, and prospered less when it thrives.
+Blacks have always suffered more when the nation falters, and prosper less when it thrives.
 Race, gender, and class have always been woven into the cloth of America’s racism.

 |Note to readers:

 The unemployment rates in the graphs below use the official unemployment rates (U3).
 Senator Bernie Sanders, whenever he quotes unemployment rates uses the U6 figures also published by the Bureau of Labor Statistics.
 Generally, that figure, includes segments of the population not included in the official rates such as those who have given up or run out of unemployment benefits and are no longer tracked.
 Real unemployment is roughly double that of the official rate and is a perfectly valid measure of unemployment.
 See my articles about how the unemployed are counted, variances between economic writers on how those numbers are reported, and economists’ theories on what constitutes full employment, this economic cycle, for further information.